gabheadz/express-request-audit/README.md

 #### auditor

-The auditor function that will process the request/response stream of events.
+The auditor function that will act as s sink for the request/response stream of events.

 #### doubleAudit